rishikesh12/WeatherApp/README.md

 # WeatherApp

-A weather application which provides the forecast from an open source weather API based on the location provided
+A weather application which provides the forecast using weatherstack API based on the location provided

 URL: https://rishikesh-weather-app.herokuapp.com/